 Cassette is a small functional programming language.
 It looks like this:

-import IO, Net, List ; keeps reading from a connection while there's any data def read_resp(conn) do ; define an iterative loop def loop(received) let chunk = IO.read_chunk(conn, 1024) ; get the next chunk in if #chunk == 0, received ; no more data else loop(received <> chunk) ; concatenate chunk onto received data ; start the loop loop("") end let conn = Net.connect("cassette-lang.com", "80") ; open a network connection req = List.join([ ; form an HTTP request "GET / HTTP/1.0", "Host: cassette-lang.com", "", "" ], "\r\n") in do IO.write(conn, req) ; send the request IO.print(read_resp(conn)) ; read the response and print it end
+import IO, Net, String ; keeps reading from a connection while there's any data def read_resp(conn) do ; define an iterative loop def loop(received) do let chunk = IO.read_chunk(conn, 1024) ; get the next chunk if #chunk == 0, received ; no more data else loop(received <> chunk) ; concatenate chunk onto received data end ; start the loop loop("") end let conn = Net.connect("cassette-lang.com", "80"), ; open a network connection req = String.join([ ; form an HTTP request "GET / HTTP/1.0", "Host: cassette-lang.com", "", "" ], "\r\n") IO.write(conn, req) ; send the request IO.print(read_resp(conn)) ; read the response and print it

 I made Cassette as a simple language for personal programming.
 It's DIY, roll your own, batteries-not-included.
 It's for fun.